Benjamin Nute: Public service

 In 1839, he was elected a county assessor.
 At the time he took office in the Assembly in January 1849, succeeding fellow Democrat Wales Emmons, he was reported to be 49 years old, a farmer from New Hampshire, and to have been in Wisconsin twelve years.
-For the 1850 session he was replace by Abram Vanderpool, yet another Democrat.
+For the 1850 session he was replaced by Abram Vanderpool, yet another Democrat.

 Personal life

 In 1852, he was one of the three experts chosen to judge vegetables at the Wisconsin State Fair (then known as the "Wisconsin State Agricultural Society Annual Cattle Show and Fair") in such categories as "Best six heads of cauliflower", "Best twelve parsnips" and "Largest pumpkin".
 In 1859, he was elected a vice-president of the Jefferson County Agricultural Society.

 Nute moved to Waterford before 1870, when he was elected "Supervisor" in the 1870 municipal election.
 In March 1877, he and partners bought and remodeled a sawmill and wooden products factory in Waterford.
 Nute died in Waterford on December 1, 1877, not long after his wife; they left three sons and three daughters behind.